chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 ## Create a release variable on the Variables screen

-You can also create release variables using the Variables screen:
+In XL Release 4.8.0 and later, you can also create release variables using the Variables screen:

 1. In a release or template, select **Variables** from the **Show** menu.
 1. Click **New variable**.
 The Create Variable screen appears.